Pack3tL0ss/ConsolePi/README.md

  **Automatic PushBullet Notification:**

-*(Requires a PushBullet Account, API key, and the app for mobile devices.)*
+*(Requires a PushBullet Account, API key, and the app / browser extension.)*

 When ConsolePi receives a dynamic IP address.
 A message is sent via PushBullet API with the IP so you know how to reach ConsolePi.